break-stuff/cem-tools/packages/vuejs-integration/README.md

   outdir?: string;
   /** File name for the types */ fileName?: string | null;
-  /** Class names of any components you would like to exclude from the custom data */ exclude?: string[];
+  /** Class names of any components you would like to exclude from the types */ exclude?: string[];
-  /** The property name from the component object that you would like to use for the description of your component */ descriptionSrc?: "description" | "summary" | string;
-  /** Displays the slot section of the element description */ hideSlotDocs?: boolean;
-  /** Displays the event section of the element description */ hideEventDocs?: boolean;
-  /** Displays the CSS custom properties section of the element description */ hideCssPropertiesDocs?: boolean;
-  /** Displays the CSS parts section of the element description */ hideCssPartsDocs?: boolean;
-  /** Displays the methods section of the element description */ hideMethodDocs?: boolean;
-  /** Overrides the default section labels in the component description */ labels?: {
-    slots?: string;
-    events?: string;
-    cssProperties?: string;
-    cssParts?: string;
-    methods?: string;
-  };
   /** Used to get type reference for components from a single source */ globalTypePath?: string;
   /** Used to get types from specific path for a given component */